Matt Olson Player Props: Braves vs. Padres

 Matt Olson At The Plate

-- Olson leads Atlanta in total hits (10) this season while batting .333 with seven extra-base hits.
+- Olson has 10 hits, which leads Atlanta hitters this season, while batting .313 with seven extra-base hits.

-- Among qualifying batters in MLB, his batting average ranks 46th, his on-base percentage ranks 57th, and he is 14th in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 66th, his on-base percentage ranks 39th, and he is 15th in the league in slugging.

-- In 71.4% of his games this season (five of seven), Olson has picked up at least one hit, and in four of those games (57.1%) he recorded more than one.
+- In five of eight games this year (62.5%) Olson has picked up a hit, and in four of those games he had more than one (50.0%).

-- He has gone deep in two of seven games played this season, and in 9.1% of his plate appearances.
+- In eight games played this year, he has hit a homer in two of them.

-- Olson has had at least one RBI in 57.1% of his games this year (four of seven), with more than one RBI three times (42.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- In four games this season (50.0%), Olson has picked up an RBI, and in three of those games (37.5%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- In five games this season (71.4%), he has scored, including multiple runs twice.
+- He has scored in six of eight games (75.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.